-‘NCIS-Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship
+‘NCIS: Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship

 — NCIS LA (@NCISLA) January 30, 2017

-And for Sullivan, it was more of a personal revenge operation against Kensi than professional payback for NCIS-Los Angeles’ agents’ meddling in the CIA operations in the Middle East.
+And for Sullivan, it was more of a personal revenge operation against Kensi than professional payback for NCIS: Los Angeles’ agents’ meddling in the CIA operations in the Middle East.
 Kensi had shot him in the leg thinking that he was with the terrorists, and because of that, he lost one of his legs.

-The closing moments of NCIS-Los Angeles Season 8 Episode 14 saw Sullivan taking out a chainsaw with the intention to cut her leg.
+The closing moments of NCIS: Los Angeles Season 8 Episode 14 saw Sullivan taking out a chainsaw with the intention to cut her leg.
 The episode ended on Kensi’s screams.

 The next episode of NCIS: Los Angeles, titled “Payback,” will see Kensi being tortured by Sullivan, according to the official synopsis for Season 8 Episode 15.
-It does not reveal whether Deeks and other NCIS-LA agents will be able to save Kensi before Sullivan amputates her leg or not.
+It does not reveal whether Deeks and other NCIS: LA agents will be able to save Kensi before Sullivan amputates her leg or not.

 Emotions run high for the team as one agent is held in an unknown location and tortured by the mole, while another discovers he was betrayed by someone he least expected.